Bachelor of Science in Nursing (RN-B.S.N.)

 The nursing program provides the RN-BSN completion curriculum to Registered Nurses (RNs) who wish to earn the Bachelor of Science in Nursing (BSN) degree.
 The curriculum builds on previously acquired knowledge and skills by adding coursework in social sciences, nursing research, leadership, communication, professionalism, information management, genetics, population health, and the humanities.
 The program is offered 100% online making it flexible and accessible to enhance the education of nurses in an ever-changing healthcare environment.

-The Southern Association of Colleges and Schools Commission on Colleges (SACS-COC), which is the regional body for the accreditation of degree-granting higher education institutions in the Southern states, recently approved the College’s online Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) program proposal.
+The Southern Association of Colleges and Schools Commission on Colleges (SACS-COC), which is the regional body for the accreditation of degree-granting higher education institutions in the Southern states, recently approved The University’s online Registered Nurse (RN) to Bachelor of Science in Nursing (BSN) program proposal.

 RN-BSN programs build on previously acquired knowledge and skills by adding courses in the humanities, research, population health, leadership, policy, informatics, and genetics to name a few.